everycure-org/matrix/docs/src/matrix/data_api.md

 #### Accessing Neo4J data

+!!! info "Examples pending"
+    We aim to add some examples on querying the biolink graph as soon as the instance is running.

 Graph data in Neo4J is accessed using a combination of a custom dataset and [decorator](https://realpython.com/primer-on-python-decorators/).
+Our KG is represented according to the [Biolink model](https://biolink.github.io/biolink-model/).
 The dataset configures the connection to the database instance, while the decorator allows for specifying the [Cypher query](https://neo4j.com/docs/getting-started/cypher-intro/) to use.

 The code snippets below can be used to consume Neo4J data.
 The node function responsible for processing the Neo4J data should be annodated with the `cypher_query` annotation.
 The `query` keyword-argument of the decorator accepts: